Attraction of the Week: Tonto Natural Bridge State Park

 Tonto Natural Bridge State Park, home to the world’s largest travertine bridge, is one of the most unusual and mesmerizing parks I’ve encountered out West.
 Located in between the tiny central Arizona towns of Pine and Payson, this breathtaking natural wonder is an easy day trip from Phoenix, Tucson, and the Flagstaff/Sedona area.

-The park gets it’s unique name from it’s’ natural travertine bridge, which towers 183 feet tall over a 400 foot long tunnel, which is 150 foot wide at its’ widest point.
+The park gets its’ unique name from the natural travertine bridge, which towers 183 feet tall over a 400 foot long tunnel, which is 150 foot wide at its’ widest point.
 A natural spring waterfall falls down into the creek below, creating a one-of-a-kind rare setting that you really will not find elsewhere in this desert state.
 Beautiful forests of pines create a gorgeous backdrop.
 Visiting Tonto Natural Bridge State Park is one of the best nature experiences you will find in the state of Arizona.

 Accessing the waterfall via hike or scenic viewpoint

 Both the bridge and waterfall can be viewed via a hiking trail, or by way of 4 viewpoints.
 I highly recommend going the natural route and hiking along one of the picturesque trails.
 By choosing to hike, you get to enjoy all the sights and sounds of nature, while also getting in a nice refreshing workout.
 As an added bonus, you get to enjoy a gorgeous front row view of the waterfall and creek which you can not see from the viewpoints.
 Or, if you have enough time, you can hike the trails and take in the scenery from the viewpoints – and you might as well since you paid to get in!